ResponsibleTechWork/RespTechWork-website/responsible-pledges/1-respect-people/index.md

 title: Respect people I build products for and treat them as friends, not users.
 weight: 1
 excerpt: >-
   A friend listens, respects your choices, helps you grow, and is there when you need help.
-A friend doesn't waste your time, track your every move, or use dark patterns to force you to give up your personal data.
-I pledge to treat the people who use our products as our friends instead of numbers to optimize or users that we're trying to get addicted to our product.
+A friend doesn't waste your time, track your every move, lock you in a walled garden, or use dark patterns to force you to give up your personal data.
+I pledge to treat the people who use our products as our friends instead of numbers to optimize, data to exploit, or users that we're trying to get addicted to our product.
 layout: docs
 ---

 ## I will think about:

-- How can I provide value to people in a way that protects people's time, privacy, safety, and well-being, without resorting to data trafficking, exploitation, and short-term hacks?
+- How can I provide value to people in a way that protects people's time, privacy, safety, freedom of choice, and well-being, without resorting to data trafficking, exploitation, and short-term hacks?
 - What metrics do we use for people's satisfaction with our product?
 Are they vanity metrics that look good on slides but don't actually mean anything to people using our product?
 - Am I adding a new feature to provide actual value to people, or is it just something that will boost our vanity metrics?